 - Ancient Civilizations – 5th graders study ancient Greece, Egypt, and Mesopotamia.
 They learn their history, culture, and even some of the language, mastering cuneiform.
 They study Egyptian mythology, researching the gods and goddesses and presenting their deity’s reports in the first person.

-- Camp Mason – This three-day trip to Camp Mason in New Jersey is a team-building excursion.
+- Camp Mason – This three-day trip to Echo Hill in Maryland is a team-building excursion.
 It presents kids with game challenges, and winning each challenge requires intentional and organized collaboration.
 Kids also learn orienteering/survival and take night hikes to test their skills.
 Their ultimate challenge (and the most fun!) is to climb the 50’ rock wall.

 - Literature – The literature in 5th grade mirror this survival theme as they study the novel Hatchet, by Gary Paulson.
 They have their own survival activity on campus and they learn to build fires on the beach of Westtown’s lake using flint and steel, just as the main character does.